DJ Damage

-DJ Damage (born Darren Pearson) is an Australian hip hop DJ and turntablist from Brisbane, Australia.
+DJ Damage (born Darren Pearson) is an Australian musician.
 He started in hip hop culture via breaking and buying records in 1983.
 DJ Damage was in Brisbane mid 90s hip hop group Towering Inferno, and a member of the Big Rigs six turntable DJ team from the same period.
 DJ Damage is currently a member of The Optimen.
 He was a member of the turntablist crew the Terntable Jediz.
 He is also a member of the Brisbane new jazz and funk band Step It Up.